Also spelled or known as:

 A group called "Christian Friends of Israel" showed thier support.
 Many believe they might have some Jewish ancestry also!

-Group Photo taken inside the Thokoly Castle's Room with Jewish artifacts, L to R:Jack FRIEDMAN, Peter NURNBERG (in back), Gity CHARNAS, her husband Kalman CHARNAS, bending in front of her, Jeff FRIEDMAN and brother Dovy FREIDMAN (kneeling below, both sons of Jack), Thomas VOGELMAN, Mikulas Liptak (in back), Madeleine ISENBERG, Michael FRIEDMAN (Jack's brother), Michael's sons Stevena and Alan next to him, Hagit TSAFRIRI and her sister, Ilana EYAL, Yitzchak GASSNER, and his wife Yael.
+Group Photo taken inside the Thokoly Castle's Room with Jewish artifacts, L to R:Jack FRIEDMAN, Peter NURNBERG (in back), Gity CHARNAS, her husband Kalman CHARNAS, bending in front of her, Jeff FRIEDMAN (Jack's son), Dovy FREIDMAN (kneeling below, Mayer's son), Thomas VOGELMANN, Mikulas Liptak (in back), Madeleine ISENBERG, Michael FRIEDMAN (Jack's brother), Michael's sons Stevena and Alan next to him, Hagit TSAFRIRI and her sister, Ilana EYAL, Yitzchak GASSNER, and his wife Yael.
 Inset of Yehudit and David BAREKET, who missed being in this photo.

 At the time this website was first created (10 December 2010), many people had contributed information, photographs, and letters, over the past 20 years that they had either from the time they themselves lived there (pre-World War II) or from their ancestors who once lived in or near Kezmarok.
 Many contributors were related to some degree to Madeleine Isenberg who created this Kehilalinks page, in part as a memorial to our family who once lived in Kezmarok, and to so many who were killed during the Shoah.